-Paige Terlip represents all categories of children’s books from picture books to young adult, as well as select adult fiction, including thrillers/psychological suspense, fantasy/sci-fi, upmarket fiction, and cozy mysteries.
+Paige Terlip represents all categories of children’s books from picture books to young adult, as well as select adult fiction, including thrillers/psychological suspense, fantasy/sci-fi, horror, upmarket fiction, romance, and mysteries.
 Regardless of genre, she is seeking inclusive, intersectional voices and gorgeous line-level writing with emotionally compelling narratives.

 Some of Paige’s specific wish list items include:

-Prior to becoming an Associate Agent, Paige was a Senior Assistant for Executive Agent Laura Rennert, and has been with ABLA since 2017.
+Paige has worked at ABLA since 2017.
 She comes to agenting with a background in marketing, design, and freelance editorial.
 She’s worked at Charlesbridge Publishing, The National Renewable Energy Laboratory, and a ranch in the Rockies.
 She has an MA in Children's Literature and an MFA in Writing for Children from Simmons University.
 If she’s not reading, you'll find her practicing Brazilian Jiu Jitsu, re-watching the Great British Baking Show, or hiking with her Husky-Shepherd mix.